 Please Provide Input for New Grant Activities: Each year, the City is required to hold a Design Phase Public Hearing in order to apply for future CDBG funds.
 The purpose of the public hearing is to explain how the Community Development Block Grant (CDBG) program works; to let the public know about upcoming opportunities for funding, and to solicit ideas from the community about needs and future grant activities.
 Representatives of non-profit organizations that serve the low income population in Fort Bragg city limits are encouraged to attend the Design Phase meeting to see if CDBG funding can benefit your non-profit organization.
 Representatives of expanding for-profit businesses that need funds to keep or increase jobs are also welcome to attend.
-If you have questions or ideas about future grant activities or if you want more information about the next Design Phase Public Hearing, please contact Jennifer Owen.
+If you have questions or ideas about future grant activities or if you want more information about the next Design Phase Public Hearing, please email Natalie McLaughlin.

 Status of 2014 CDBG Grant Award: In October 2014, the City of Fort Bragg was notified of the award of $2 million from the 2014 Community Development Block Grant (CDBG) application.
-The $2 million award is funding several activities, including $250,000 to continue the Microenterprise Assistance Program; $1,250,000 to acquire and rehabilitate a homeless and mental health services facility; $230,000 for a home energy and water efficiency assistance program; $70,000 for a water bill assistance program; and $200,000 for a community garden, training, and employment program for homeless individuals.
-All 2014 activities are underway and will be completed by October 31, 2017.
-For more information about the acquisition of the Old Coast Hotel for homeless and mental health services, please see the Homeless Services Facility link on this page.
+The $2 million award is funding several activities, including $250,000 to continue the Microenterprise Assistance Program; $1,250,000 to acquire and rehabilitate a homeless and mental health services facility; $230,000 for a home energy and water efficiency assistance program; $70,000 for a water bill assistance program; and $200,000 for a community garden, training and employment program for homeless individuals.
+All 2014 activities were completed by October 31, 2017.
+For more information about the acquisition of the Old Coast Hotel for homeless and mental health services, please see the Homeless Services Facility.

 The City of Fort Bragg is an active participant in the Community Development Block Grant (CDBG) program.
 The CDBG program provides funding for a variety of improvements in the areas of housing, community facilities and services, infrastructure, and economic development activities.
 The State CDBG program was established by the Federal Housing and Community Development Act of 1974, as amended (42 USC 5301, et seq.).